bor0/gidti/manuscript/chapter5.md

                              ?conclusion
 ```

-At this point if we check the type of `conclusion` we will note that we can just use `Refl` to finish the proof.
+At this point, if we check the type of `conclusion` we will note that we can just use `Refl` to finish the proof.